-Apart from its transport properties MnTe also serves as a prototypical altermagnetic material to study the optical response on ultrafast timescales since the domain size is on the order of several microns~\cite{Amin2024_nature}.
-We recently showed using ab-initio based calculations for RuO$_2$ and KRu$_4$O$_8$ that non-equilibrium spin densities can be injected by \emph{linearly} polarized laser pulses in planar d-wave altermagnets~\cite{weber_optics_ruo2,weber_dynamics_kru4o8}.
-This non-equilibrium effect can be detected using magneto-optical techniques even for N\'{e}el vector orientations for which static MOKE is forbidden by symmetry~\cite{mazin_2023_dielectric_function}, as we were able to demonstrate by time-resolved magneto-optical Kerr measurements~\cite{weber_optics_ruo2} on RuO$_2$ thin films.
-The possibility to coherently control the induced spin polarization in such a compensated material by the linear polarization state of the exciting laser pulse is a robust effect rooted in the altermagnetic symmetries that has also been obtained in other theoretical studies~ \cite{vila2024orbital,zhou2025polarizing,eskandari2025controlling}.
+$\alpha$-MnTe is ideally suited to study the optical response on ultrafast timescales since samples with a domain size on the order of several microns have been fabricated~\cite{Amin2024_nature}.
+We recently showed using \emph{ab initio} based calculations for the planar d-wave altermagnets RuO$_2$ and KRu$_4$O$_8$ that non-equilibrium spin densities can be injected by \emph{linearly} polarized laser pulses~\cite{weber_optics_ruo2,weber_dynamics_kru4o8_newton}.
+Such a non-equilibrium effect can be detected using magneto-optical techniques even for N\'{e}el vector orientations for which static MOKE is forbidden by symmetry~\cite{mazin_2023_dielectric_function}.
+These theoretical predictions were validated by time-resolved magneto-optical Kerr measurements~\cite{weber_optics_ruo2} on RuO$_2$ thin films.
+The possibility to control the induced spin polarization in such a compensated material by the linear polarization state of the exciting laser pulse is a robust effect rooted in the altermagnetic symmetries that has also been obtained in other theoretical studies~ \cite{vila_orbital_prb,zhou2025polarizing,eskandari2025_prb,zhou2026_prb,li2026_nano}.
 In addition, phonon and magnon contributions, which are secondary effects following the optical excitation, have been identified on picosecond timescales in magneto-optical Kerr effect measurements depending on the light polarization~\cite{gray_trMOKE}.

-These existing results motivate a study of spin dependent optically excited electron dynamics of a prototypical g-wave altermagnet as it can be induced by ultrashort optical pulses, using $\alpha$-MnTe as a representative.
-Due to the additional vertical and horizontal nodal planes in a bulk g-wave altermagnet compared to the planar d-wave variant, one can expect the optically induced effects to be very different in these two altermagnetic systems.
-Our goal here is, therefore, to theoretically analyze the optical response of the bulk g-wave altermagnet $\alpha$-MnTe.
-We present a detailed study of the dependence of the spin polarization on polarization angle and wavelength of the exciting ultrashort pump pulses.
+In this paper, we explore the spin dependent electronic response of a prototypical bulk g-wave altermagnet as it can be induced by ultrashort optical pulses, using $\alpha$-MnTe as a representative.
+Due to the additional vertical and horizontal nodal planes in a bulk g-wave structure compared to the planar d-wave case, one can expect the optically induced effects to differ in these two altermagnetic systems.
+We present a detailed study of the dependence of the spin polarization on polarization angle and wavelength of ultrashort pump pulses.
 The existence of high-quality samples should make it possible to explore these computed signatures of g-wave altermagnetism in future optical pump-probe experiments.

-We first discuss the calculated electronic ground-state properties of $MnTe$ and it specific altermagnetic symmetries.
-In the following sections, we tthen characterize the spin-dependent electronic response of this system.